NUS-ALSET/lambda-nbconvert/README.md

-# AWS SAM Hello World Example #
+# AWS SAM Jupyter

-A simple AWS SAM template that specifies a single Lambda function.
+AWS SAM project that allows invoking Jupyter notebooks dynamically using the AWS Lambda as the execution environment.

 ## Usage ##